 Think of a personal statement as a one-sided interview that you can prepare in advance, and you’ll understand why they’re so necessary for applicants and universities alike.

 Do Universities Actually Read Personal Statements?

-Universities do actually read personal statements.
-Admissions teams spend hours examining applications closely, and whilst some might ‘top and tail’ or ‘sense-check’, the majority of statements will be read closely, and used in the ranking and offers process.
+Universities do read your personal statement.
+Admissions teams spend hours examining applications closely, and whilst some might ‘top and tail’ or ‘sense-check’, the majority of statements will be read closely and used in the ranking and offers process.
 It’s a mistake to think otherwise.

 Students on the Right Courses Succeed

 It’s common sense that when a student is challenged, inspired, educated and motivated in the right way, they’re more likely to thrive.